mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

 (which, again, allows us to optimize debug performance by not having to explicitly provide :cpp:`operator[]`) and the usual pointer arithmetic works on them as well.
 That allows them to be more easily used when interfacing with C APIs, for example like below.
-The |span| doesn't expose any such functionality.
+The :dox:`std::span` doesn't expose any such functionality.

 .. code:: c++